 Eat omega-3 fats: These fats, often added in form of a high-quality supplement are found in fatty fish (e.g. wild caught salmon, sardines, etc), walnuts, algae, and seeds like flax, chia, and hemp.
 These healthy fast are known to have inflammation-lowering brain boosters.

 Stay hydrated: Studies show that even mild dehydration can impair your mood, memory, and alertness

 Improving your diet can be a direct link to sharper focus, improved memory, greater mental capacity, and better mood.
 If you are looking to ace your career and, more importantly sustain your amazing successes then taking care of your body must be a priority.

-I suspect you’ve tried to make positive changes to your diet many times before but have fallen back into old habits as weeks and months passed.
-Allow my team of experienced health coaches help you achieve your wellness goals and sustain them.
+I suspect you have tried to make positive changes to your diet many times before but have fallen back into old habits as weeks and months passed.
+Allow my team of executive health coaches help you achieve your wellness goals and sustain them.